mosaic-design-system/docs/src/components/table.md

       ## What is a Table?

-      A **Table** is a useful component for displaying and editing large amounts of data like, statistics, employee clock ins, holidays, etc in a more customised yet organised way.
+      A **Table** is a useful component for displaying and editing large amounts of data like statistics, employee clock ins, holidays, etc. Data displayed within a table is both organised and customisable.

       **Tables** consist of logical rows and columns to help users easily find and reference sections of data.